adamrmoss/edu-basic/docs/edu-basic-language.md

 | `LOC`     | Get current byte position      | `LOC fileHandle%`    | Integer |
 | `EXISTS`  | Check if file/directory exists | `EXISTS "data.txt"`  | Integer (0 or -1) |

-### Constants
+### Nullary Operators

+Nullary operators are built-in values that take no arguments and return a value.
+They can be thought of as "pseudo-variables" or "constants that can change" - they behave like variables in that they can be used anywhere a value is expected, but unlike true constants, some of them (like `RND#`, `DATE$`, `TIME$`, `NOW%`) return different values on each evaluation.
+The term "nullary operator" emphasizes that these are operators that take zero arguments, distinguishing them from both true constants (which never change) and variables (which are user-defined).

-These operators take no arguments and return a value.
-They use type sigils to indicate their return type.
+All nullary operators use type sigils to indicate their return type.

 | Operator  | Description                          | Example      | Returns |
 |-----------|--------------------------------------|--------------|---------|